NEW! The Certificate Program is now accepting PRE-FORMED CONTEMPORARY ENSEMBLES.

 - Ensembles– classical chamber, orchestral music, jazz, vocal, world music, &

-- Seminars – American music history
+- Seminars – American music history and chamber music

 - Professional recordings of student performances (additional fee)